-Step 2) after receiving a prescription/evaluation from your doctor, it is not a one-way ticket to aor caregiver.
+Step 2) after receiving a prescription/evaluation from your doctor, it is not a one-way ticket to a dispensary or caregiver.
 Your evaluation paperwork needs to be sent to the state of Arizona health Department via their website ONLY.
 You cannot visit the Health Department to obtain your license.
 It is processed online and most doctors will help you with this process for a few extra bucks.
 After verification you will receive a Medical Marijuana License in the mail (2-3 weeks max wait).
 This evaluation is an additional $150 each year due to the state of Arizona Health Department.
 Most 420 friendly doctors offices wil help you with this process, just ask.
 The state requires a number of things to submit online for a medical marijuana card (picture, address, recommendation, etc.).

 Step 3) After you get an Arizona Medical Marijuana License or Card, you are automatically inserted into a database of patients throughout the state that is accessible by local law enforcement.
 This will help with run-ins with the law and can easily avoid any doubt if you are a patient or not.
 The Medical Marijuana Arizona License is then able to be presented to any dispensary or caregiver for the purchase/donation of marijuana for medicinal use.
-I already know what you’re next question is, where are the?
+I already know what you’re next question is, where are the dispensaries?
 Remember, we wont be able to apply for a dispensary license or even caregiver status until June 1 2011.
 By my count, it will take 60-90 days longer for a dispensary to receive approval or not and at the moment we are able to plant seeds which means the first available harvest won’t be until end of summer I guess.